 Prize Council Meeting in Delft - The Netherlands

-2. The Prize supports the research programs of the Prince Sultan Research Center for Environment, Water, and Desert at King Saud University, particularly those that relate to water issues.
+2. PSIPW supports the research programs of the Prince Sultan Institute Environmental, Water and Desert Research at King Saud University, particularly those that relate to water issues.
 The most important of these programs is King Fahd’s Project for Rain and Floodwater Harvesting and Storage in the Kingdom, with which the Prize’s experts are directly involved.

-5. In conjunction with King Saud University and the Saudi Ministry of Water and Electricity, the Prize organizes ICWRAE - the International Conference on Water Resources and Arid Environments, held concurrently with the Prize’s awards ceremony.
+4. In conjunction with King Saud University and the Saudi Ministry of Water and Electricity, PSIPW organizes ICWRAE - the International Conference on Water Resources and Arid Environments, held concurrently with the Prize’s awards ceremony.
 This bi-annual conference addresses four main themes:

 •- Water Resources

 •- Water Conservation

 •- Arid Environments